Repairs & Maintenance

 - Internal redecoration

-- Any other damage which Villages Housing deem to have been caused deliberately or maliciously.
+- Any other damage which in the opinion of Village's has been caused deliberately or maliciously.

 What if I end my tenancy and leave the property?